Oblina's avatar

 Every time I go there, I feel her unfriendly gaze, and something odd always happens when she’s serving me.

 Every time I go there, I can feel her unfriendly gaze, and something odd always happens whenthere's always something every time she’s servinges me.
+Every time I go there, I can feel her unfriendly gaze, there's always something every time she serves me.

 Something odd kind of insinuates "peculiar" instead of a negative experience.
 I think "There's always something" is kind of a familiar expression, this is what I would have said if I was expressing the same sentence so take it as you may.